alec-g-olson/TemplatePythonProject/README.md

 If you prefer to use the PyCharm IDE use the following instructions to get setup.

-#### Setting the Python Interpreter
+#### PyCharm: Setting the Python Interpreter

 In the root directory for this project run `make build_dev_environment` to build the docker image with the correct interpreter.
 Once you have done this go to PyCharm's Interpreter Settings and navigate to "Add Interpreter > On Docker".
-Select "Pull or use existing" and fill the "image tag" field with `template_project:dev`.
+Select "Pull or use existing" and fill the "image tag" field with `template_python_project:dev`.
 Click "Next", wait for the image to load, click "Next", ensure that "System Interpreter" is selected on the left with `/usr/local/bin/python3`, and finally click "Create".
 Then hit "Apply" on PyCharm's Interpreter Settings page and enjoy!

-#### Setting Src and Test Folders
+#### PyCharm: Setting Src and Test Folders

 In the project drop down menu right-click on "src" and near the bottom of the drop-down menu should be "Mark Directory as".
 Hover over that and then select "Sources Root".
 Do the same for "test", but select "Test Sources Root".

-#### Configuring PyCharm to Use Pytest
+#### PyCharm: Configuring PyCharm to Use Pytest

 By default, PyCharm uses `unittest`.
 This project uses `pytest` and PyCharm needs to be configured to default to it.
 To do this go to PyCharm's Settings and on the left side select "Tools" and then "Python Integration Tools".
 On this pane there should be a "testing" section with a drop-down menu.
 Select `pytest` from the drop-down and click "Apply" and then "OK".

-#### Checking Your Work by Running the Tests in PyCharm
+#### PyCharm: Checking Your Work by Running the Tests

 Right click "test" in the project structure window.
 Then click "Run 'pytest in test'".
 All tests should run and pass.
 If there are any issues it is an indication that setup was not followed correctly.
 Ensure that the docker image was